-We may be subject to claims that our employees, consultants or independent contractors have wrongfully used or disclosed confidential information of third parties or that our employees have wrongfully used or disclosed alleged trade secrets of their former employers.
+Our employees, consultants, advisors or independent contractors may have wrongfully used or disclosed, or may in the future wrongfully use or disclose, confidential information or alleged trade secrets of ours, third parties or former employers.

 We have employed and expect to employ individuals, and engaged consultants and expect to engage consultants, who were previously employed, or consulted, at universities or other companies, including our competitors or potential competitors.
 Although we try to ensure that our employees, consultants, advisors and independent contractors do not use confidential or proprietary information or know-how of others in their work for us, we may be subject to claims that our employees, advisors, consultants or independent contractors have inadvertently or otherwise used or disclosed intellectual property, including trade secrets or other confidential or proprietary information of their former employers or other third parties, or to claims that we have improperly used or obtained such trade secrets.
 Domestic or international litigation may be necessary to defend against these claims.
 If we fail in defending such claims, in addition to paying monetary damages, we may lose valuable intellectual property rights and face increased competition to our business.
 Any such litigation or the threat thereof may adversely affect our ability to hire employees or contract with advisors, contractors and consultants.
 A loss of key research personnel work product could hamper or prevent our ability to commercialize potential products, which could harm our business.
 Even if we are successful in defending against these claims, litigation could result in substantial costs and be a distraction to management.
 This type of litigation or proceeding could substantially increase our operating losses and reduce our resources available for development activities.
 Some of our competitors may be able to sustain the costs of this type of litigation or proceedings more effectively than we can because of their substantially greater financial resources.